santeripuranen/SpydrPick/README.md

 followed by pruning of edges that represent indirect couplings.

-## Building spydrpick
+## Building SpydrPick

-In order to compile the spydrpick binary, go to the `build` directory (create one if necessary; in-source builds are strongly discouraged) and give these commands:
+In order to compile the `SpydrPick` binary, go to the `build` directory (create one if necessary; in-source builds are strongly discouraged) and give these commands:

 ```
-cmake -DCMAKE_BUILD_TYPE=Release ..
+cmake ..
-make spydrpick
+make SpydrPick
 ```

 This should set up the CMake project, compile the binary and place it into the `bin` directory.
 If not, then take a look at [Compile-time dependencies](README.md/#compile-time-dependencies).

-The spydrpick binary will by default be statically linked, except for the standard C++ runtime library, which is unfeasible to link statically, and [TBB](https://www.threadingbuildingblocks.org/) that can only be linked dynamically.
-Installing spydrpick to another location is as easy as copying the binary (given that the [TBB](https://www.threadingbuildingblocks.org/) runtime library is properly installed on your system).
+The `SpydrPick` binary will by default be statically linked, except for the standard C++ runtime library, which is unfeasible to link statically, and [TBB](https://www.threadingbuildingblocks.org/) that can only be linked dynamically.
+Installing SpydrPick to another location is as easy as copying the binary (given that the [TBB](https://www.threadingbuildingblocks.org/) runtime library is properly installed on your system).

 ### Compile-time dependencies

-The spydrpick code is written in C++ and wrapped into a [CMake](https://cmake.org/) project.
+The SpydrPick code is written in C++ and wrapped into a [CMake](https://cmake.org/) project.
 It relies on several external libraries, most of which are fairly common in C++ software development.
 Your build environment must have the following requirements and compile-time dependencies satisfied:

 * A C++14 compliant compiler (development was done using the [GNU C++ compiler](https://gcc.gnu.org/))
 * [CMake](https://cmake.org/)